JazmineMT/ContentGuide/02-voice-and-tone.md

 <br/>

  ### Call to Action
 A call to action is an invitation for our reader to take the desired action.
-We use strong command verbs that encourage a reader to take the next step.
+We use strong command verbs that encourage the reader to take the next step.

   <div>
 <pre>